Cooking in The Keys

 Ingredients

-• 3 tablespoons olive oil, coconut oil, or ghee
+• 3 tablespoons olive oil, or avocado oil, ghee, or coconut oil

 • ½ teaspoon salt